Jair Amador

-Jair Amador Silos (born 21 August 1989), simply known as Jair, is a Portuguese footballer who plays for Segunda División club Real Zaragoza as a central defender.
+Jair Amador Silos (born 21 August 1989), also simply known as Jair, is a Portuguese professional footballer who plays as a centre-back for Spanish club SD Eibar.
 Born in Portugal, he holds Spanish citizenship.

 Club career

 Early career

 Born in São Jorge de Arroios, Lisbon, Jair never knew his parents (who were Cape Verdian) and was adopted by a Spanish family, moving to Villanueva de la Serena, Badajoz, Extremadura afterwards.
 A UD La Cruz Villanovense youth graduate, he made his debut as a senior with CD Hernán Cortés in 2008, on loan from CF Villanovense.

 Jair appeared rarely for Villanovense in 2010–11, and was loaned to CD Miajadas in Tercera División in the 2011 summer.
 He remained with the side for two years, being brought back to his parent club in July 2013 after it was relegated from Segunda División B.

 Jair was a regular starter during the 2013–14 campaign, as the club returned to the third level at first attempt.
 On 6 July 2015 he signed for Levante UD, being assigned to the reserves also in the third division.